 How Many Visits Are Needed?

 The exact number of visits you need to make to get the full dental implant procedure will vary from patient to patient.
-Generally, it can be done in as few as two.
+Generally, it can be done in as few as two visits.
 Some particularly difficult cases may require more visits spread out over a few months.

 How Long Do Implants Last?

 The failure rate for implants is less than two percent over about 15-20 years.
-If proper care and oral hygiene aren’t observed, the chance of failure will increase.
+If proper care and oral hygiene isn’t observed, the chance of failure will increase.

 How Much Do Implants Cost?

-The cost of dental implants will depend on several factors, such as how many implants are being done, whether grafting is needed, and whether it’s a simple or complex case.
-You can expect to pay several thousand dollars as a minimum.
+The cost of dental implants Tijuana will depend on several factors, such as how many implants are being done, whether grafting is needed, and whether it’s a simple or complex case.